microsoft/vscode-docs/docs/languages/overview.md

 **Q: Can I contribute my own language service?**

 **A:** Yes you can!
-Check out the [example language server](/docs/extensions/example-language-server.md) in the [Extending Visual Studio Code](/docs/extensions/overview.md) documentation.
+Check out the [example language server](/docs/extensions/example-language-server.md) in the [VS Code Extension Authoring](/docs/extensions/overview.md) documentation.

 **Q: What if I don't want to create a full language service, can I reuse existing TextMate bundles?**

 **A:** Yes, you can also add support for your favorite language through TextMate colorizers.
 See [Themes, Snippets, and Colorizers](/docs/extensions/thmemes-snippets-colorizers.md) topic in the Extension Authoring section to learn how to integrate TextMate `.tmLanguage` syntax files into VS Code.

 **Q: Can I map additional file extensions to a language?**